raj230497/Traffic-Sign-Classification/README.md

 5. Converting the image to a numpy array to process the images.
 6. A Sequential ConV2D model has been used for classification.
 7. The trained model is then used to make predicitions on GTSRB_Final_Test_Images.
-8. Predicitons are then eveluated and visualised with the actual labels (Category Names)
+8. Predicitons are then evaluated and visualised with the actual labels (Category Names)